Elleined/rest-api-notes/README.md

 ```

 # What is HATEOUS
+- Hypermedia as the Engine of Application State.
+- Makes API self-documenting and discoverable.
 - It is a contraint in building RESTful services architecture where states that when you send json response payload in client it should also include related actions making your api self-documenting and the client can explore your api with minimal knowledge in your project.
 - Commonly used for retrieving one-to-many, many-to-many or related entity resources in your database because instead of returning a whole bunch of data in one call you provide only the url for that resources for the client to fetch.